thomassimmer/neoforum/README.md

 You can see it running [here](https://neoforum.herokuapp.com/).

-For now, only an authentication system is available.
-More features to come.
+Basic functionnalities are present.
+More will come.

 To start the project locally, you have to run this command at the root of this folder: